cncf/devstats-helm/README.md

 - On any node:
 ```
 for node in devstats-master devstats-node-0 devstats-node-1 devstats-node-2; do k label node $node node=devstats-app; k label node $node node2=devstats-db; done
+for node in devstats-node-3 devstats-node-4; do k label node $node node=devstats-app; done
 ```

+- Confirm that all nodes have `/22` CIDR and 1024 pods/node: `` kubectl get nodes -o custom-columns=NAME:.metadata.name,CAP:.status.capacity.pods,PODCIDR:.spec.podCIDR `` - do NOT proceed until you see `1024` and `/22`.

 # Storage
 - Run: